 Phonics and Reading

-Bug Club and Oxford Reading Tree books are used to support reading throughout EYFS and KS1 as our core reading schemes.
+Bug Club and Oxford Reading Tree and other reading scheme books are used to support reading throughout EYFS and KS1 as our core reading schemes.
 The Oxford Reading Tree Scheme, ‘Treetops’ continues into Key Stage 2.

 Collective Worship/Religious Education